7nights/get-v2ex/README.md

 ## Configure FCM

-You can enable FCM to notifiy users when they get new notifications.
+*(This step is optional.)* You can enable FCM to notifiy users when they get new notifications.
 This need you to configure both the server side and client side.
 Follow the instruction below to configure your server.

 ### Step 1.
 Add a project